daattali/beautiful-jekyll/_posts/2016-08-05-move-vlan-to-a-different-vswitch.md

 ---
 Recently after we had a network change aimed to consolidate our uplinks, I had to move a whole bunch of VMs to a port-group in a different vSwitch but in the same VLAN without losing connectivity.

-In order to do that I created a port-group in the target vSwitch with a different name.
+In order to do that I created a port-group in the target vSwitch with a different name (Can be easily scripted if you have lots of hosts).

 - Existing port-group "R-50" in vSwitch1
 - New port-group "V-50" in vSwitch0